 The vertical farm will change the rules of the game

 Of course, they may not be able to grow everything that is grown under the sun.
 For now, vertical farms are mostly limited to vegetables like lettuce, spinach, kale, etc.

 But they will be able to grow the same quantity and quality of crops all year round, and with them we will redefine the meaning of zero km food.
 If they develop enough they can even contribute to the reforestation of some agricultural land today.

 Also per the Nordic Harvest website, if there were multiple sites like Taastrup and they grew the equivalent of 20 football fields, Denmark would be "self-sufficient in salads and herbs".
 An end to imports, waste and environmental problems.
 Today only 30% of Danish consumption of these products is grown domestically.

 The vertical farm in Taastrup will not only grow local produce, it will grow them rapidly.
 The facility plans to harvest the stratified fields 15 times a year.
 It will be a total production of 1.000 tons per year.

 This type of growing method is not affected by the climate, so you can plan and have a real harvest calendar.

-The plant expects to start producing in the first quarter of 2021, and to become profitable as early as next year, reaching its full capacity within the first 12 months.
+The plant expects to start production in the first quarter of 2021, and to become profitable as early as next year, reaching its full capacity within the first 12 months.